otagobioinformaticsspringschool/2022-obss-day4/_episodes/02-demultiplex-and-trimming.md

 ```

-As with fastqc, this program has options that you view with the `-h` argument:
+As with other programs you have seen, this program has options that you view with the `-h` argument:

 ```bash
 cutadaptQC -h